-Commercial Carrying Capacity Green Lake (Road / Lake)
+Commercial Carrying Capacity Green Lake Road

 Maximum Group Size Maximum Groups per Week

 8 26 / 20

-The maximum groups per week for the road and lake are not additive; of the 26 maximum groups per week that could be permitted on the road, only 20 may use the lake permitted on the road, only 20 may doe the lake.
-Special Guidance
+\The maximum groups per week for the road and lake are not additive; of the 25 maximum groups per week that could be permitted on the road, only 20 may be permitted for the lake.

-· No commercial jet ski use is allowed.
+No commercial jet ski use is allowed.